Shiva-Ch0wdary/Subify/README.md

 ## Workflow

-1. **Upload** - the landing page validates the file, stores it in IndexedDB, uploads the file to Vercel Blob via `/api/uploads`, and POSTs the blob reference to `/api/sessions` for Whisper transcription.
+1. **Upload** - the landing page validates the file, stores it in IndexedDB, streams the file to `/api/uploads` (which writes to `/tmp` inside the container), and POSTs the upload id to `/api/sessions` for Whisper transcription.
+If the temp upload endpoint is unavailable the app falls back to direct multipart form posts.
 2. **Studio** - `/studio/[sessionId]` loads captions, lets you switch styles/placements, and previews everything in Remotion.
-3. **Export** - clicking *Export MP4* triggers the same blob upload flow and sends the reference to `/api/sessions/[id]/export`.
-Remotion renders the composition on the server and returns the MP4 stream; the resulting blob is cached locally.
+3. **Export** - clicking *Export MP4* triggers the same temp upload flow and sends the upload id to `/api/sessions/[id]/export`.
+Remotion renders the composition on the server and streams the MP4 back; the resulting blob is cached locally.
 4. **Download hub** - after export the app redirects to `/download/[sessionId]` where you can grab:
    - MP4 with burned-in captions
    - `.srt` and `.vtt` sidecar files (generated client-side)